Automated Database Testing via LLM-Synthesized SQL Features: Introduction

 \ProjectName{} represents an initial attempt to address these challenges~\cite{zhong2025scaling}.
 It consists of an SQL generator that infers which features are supported by a given DBMS.
 It can be used on different DBMSs regardless of SQL dialects without modifications to its source code.
-For a specific feature (\emph{e.g.}, a function or an operator), \ProjectName{} executes a sufficient number of test cases and then infers the probability of it being supported based on the execution status of the statements containing this feature.
-However, \emph{SQLancer++}'s ability to find bugs is constrained by the initial set of SQL features it covers, potentially missing unique or newly released features of a DBMS.
-For example, it only supports three data types and 58 functions, and it would be difficult to maintain a generator that supports most features of most DBMSs.
-Listing~\ref{listing:example-crate} demonstrates one bug in CrateDB that \ProjectName{} failed to find since it lacks support for nested data type \texttt{ARRAY(STRING)} and the incorrectly implemented function \texttt{ARRAY\_POSITION}.
+For a specific feature (\emph{e.g.}, a function or an operator), \ProjectName{} executes a number of test cases and then infers the probability of it being supported based on the execution status of the statements containing this feature.
+However, \emph{SQLancer++}'s ability to find bugs is constrained by the initially supported set of manually implemented SQL features, potentially missing unique or newly released features of a DBMS.
+For example, it supports only 3 data types and 58 functions, and it would be difficult to maintain a generator that supports most features of most DBMSs.
+Listing~\ref{listing:example-crate} demonstrates one bug in CrateDB that \ProjectName{} failed to find since it lacks support for the nested data type \texttt{ARRAY(STRING)} and the incorrectly implemented function \texttt{ARRAY\_POSITION}.
 Supporting new DBMS-specific features is a labor-intensive process that requires expertise in both the DBMS and the test case generator.
 Thus, an automatic method to integrate these features into the generator is essential.